breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

         return user;
       }
     ```
-    This function gives us access to both the username and user.
+    This function returns all the data that we have for a user that matches the username and password.

 ???+ tip "External Databases"

-    If using another database you would code the functions differently but the logic would remain the same.
+    If using another database you would code the functions differently, but result of these functions remain the same in that they must return an object.

 ### 4.Export Functions